-DUNS (Data Use Notification Service) is a centralised service to (1) register usage of the citizen science observations downloaded from the Cos4Bio and Cos4Env portals and (2) make this information available to the citizen observatory the observation comes from.
+DUNS (Data Use Notification Service) is a centralised service to (1) register the use of citizen science observations downloaded from the Cos4Bio portal and (2) make this information available to the citizen observatory the observation comes from.
 The aim is to help make citizen observatories aware of how their data is used and reward their users’ contributions.

 DUNS will help make research institutions and other stakeholders that manage citizen observatories more aware and able to assess the impact of the data they receive.
 Furthermore, they will be able to reward the valuable data provided by the citizen science users.
 Ultimately, it will also allow citizen scientists to know where, when and how often their observations are used.
 So, both individual users and citizen observatories will be able to see the impact their contribution has on conservation, scientific knowledge and policy.